 - Who has the most second-place finishes in women's disc golf world championships?

-Des Reading finished in second at the world championships in Open Women a record six times.
+Des Reading finished in second at the world championships in FPO a record six times.
 Reading wasn't always denied the top spot, though, and won the world title in 2002, 2005, and 2006.
-On a related note, Anni Kreml is the only player in Open Women to come in second at the world championships more than twice but have no world titles.
+On a related note, Anni Kreml is the only FPO disc golfer to come in second at the world championships more than twice but have no world titles.
 She came in second three times.

 - How many playoffs have there been for the women's disc golf world championship?